The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When beginning your journey to find a fair credit loan, consider the following tips to get the best possible loan for your needs and creditworthiness.
+Lenders — particularly online ones — still offer a competitive rate to those with credit scores of 600 and up.
+When beginning your journey to find a fair credit loan, consider the following steps to increase your chances of getting the best possible loan for your credit score and history.

 Pay down current debt — especially credit cards

 Similar to your credit score, your debt-to-income ratio (DTI) serves as a measure of your ability to pay off a loan.
 This figure, expressed as a percentage, shows the lender how much of your monthly gross income is compromised by your debts.

 Most lenders prefer a DTI of under 43 percent or lower.
 If you aren’t in a time crunch, paying down your debt prior to a loan application will make you much more appealing to lenders, especially if you have a DTI on the higher end.

 Credit cards are especially important to pay down and keep down.
 Revolving credit, especially ones that you use heavily and carry a balance with, can hurt your ability to qualify when your credit is on the fair end of the spectrum.
 What’s more, these debts often carry high interest rates which can keep you stuck in a cycle of debt.

 Prequalification is offered by most lenders and financial institutions, is free of charge and is completed online.
 You’ll fill out a short form, give some basic personal and financial information and then can proceed with the official application if you’re pleased with your offer.

 Explore loans from a local bank or credit union

 If you have a history with a local bank or credit union it is likely that these institutions will offer exclusive benefits and offers to preexisting customers or borrowers.
 For example, many lenders offer interest rate discounts or extended grace periods to members.